 - Dove: Because the goddess Venus herself is associated with the soft, gentle nature of the dove – which also connects with themes of love, purity and renewal.

 - Serpent: Because copper is associated with the snake and copper shares its physical properties with Venus.
-Snakes carry symbolism of sensuality, creativity and fertility which are also associated with the Venus symbol meaning.
+Snakes carry the symbolism of sensuality, creativity, and fertility which are also associated with the Venus symbol meaning.